hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/56__shrImallalitAlAlitaH.md

 > that.
 However it does not matter since it is not relevant.
 >

-​You may need some help for differntiating 'negation'(bAdha) of GYAna and anityatva of the same.
+You may need some help for differntiating 'negation'(bAdha) of GYAna and anityatva of the same.
-​I think you are capable, and will find the difference of what I told and what you are superimposing on me.
+I think you are capable, and will find the difference of what I told and what you are superimposing on me.

 Scripture provided a case using Vamadeva that jnaanam is not lost by being
 > born as vaamadeva.

-​Then accept that GYAna is not a mean of cessation of saMsAra, since the GYAna was not lost and he got birth too.
+Then accept that GYAna is not a mean of cessation of saMsAra, since the GYAna was not lost and he got birth too.
-​

 > Krishna says a person, if he has not shtita prajna, will be born in a
 > conducive family for his rapid growth.
 Nothing is lost by this pursuit.
 It